 We love it when locals approach us for a photo since it rarely happens with us.
 Out of 11 countries across 35 towns, only three times locals have asked for a photo- Once in Shiraz, Amman and Istanbul.
 All these places, it was teenage girls curious about us!
 The girls were sweet and nice while asking.
 So we loved the attention.
 I know how many of you get bugged for a picture by locals in India and other places.
 It is not so common for browns like us, you see.

-FAQ2- Don’t you want to go to Indian restaurant?
+FAQ2- Don’t you want to go to an Indian restaurant?

 Since we have endless options in veg food and 40% of Indians are vegetarians, many Indians find it hard to manage in other countries.
 Especially fogey & Neophobic ones.
 Plus, many have religious reasons for consuming only a particular type of food.